 1. Who can register a death?

 When someone dies, it is a legal requirement to register the death.
-It’s the last formal step before you can hold a funeral, and after the registration you’ll receive the death certificate, which you'll need to inform authorities and companies of your relative or friend’s death.
+It’s the last formal step before you can hold a funeral, and after the registration you’ll receive a certified copy of the death certificate, which you'll need so that you can inform authorities and companies of your relative or friend’s death.

 Who can register a death?